-If you happen to find a black widow in your home, we recommend dispersing DE powder strategically around the edges of rooms and behind or beneath furniture and appliances, with an eye toward places the vacuum and foot traffic doesn’t reach.
-The more DE powder your pests come into contact with, the quicker they’ll die.
+If you happen to find a black widow in your home, we recommend dispersing Dust to Dust powder strategically around the edges of rooms and behind or beneath furniture and appliances, with an eye toward places the vacuum and foot traffic doesn’t reach.
+The more Dust to Dust powder your pests come into contact with, the quicker they’ll die.
 The least messy, most accurate means of dispersal: Dr. Killigan’s Insect Buster.

 How to Rid Your Home of Spiders

-Dr. Killigan’s Insect Buster is the most effective tool for dispersing non-toxic diatomaceous earth.
-DE powder is safe for humans, but absolute death for insects.
+Dr. Killigan’s Insect Buster is the most effective tool for dispersing non-toxic Dust to Dust.
+Dust to Dust powder is safe for humans, but absolute death for insects.
 This incredibly sturdy DIY duster is made for efficient and precise powder insecticide dispersal.